- Download our Moving to New Zealand Guide (PDF)

 Taxes in New Zealand

-New Zealand has simple tax laws with minimal loophole.
+New Zealand has simple tax laws with minimal loopholes.
 It is one of the most favourable tax environments for investors of all OECD countries.

-Local income tax is calculated on a sliding scale depending on how much one earns.
+Local income tax is calculated on a progressive scale depending on how much one earns and is capped at 39 percent.
 Expats who are in New Zealand for less than 183 days of any 12-month period are only liable for tax on their locally earned income.
-However, expats in New Zealand for 183 days or more in any 12-month period are considered tax residents.
+On the other hand, expats who live in New Zealand for 183 days or more in any 12-month period are considered tax residents.
 This means that they will be liable to pay tax on their worldwide income.

-The taxation system in New Zealand is characterised by the fact that there is no capital gains tax, inheritance tax, estate tax, healthcare tax or local taxes aside from property rates.
-There is, however, a blanket Goods and Services Tax (GST) of 15 percent factored into most things that expats would buy in New Zealand.
-Additional taxes are paid on alcohol, tobacco and petrol.
+New Zealand's tax system is favourable for investors, with no capital gains, inheritance, estate or healthcare taxes aside from property rates.
+That said, it's also important to note that New Zealand has an expanded concept of income compared to many other countries, and these other taxes are generally wrapped into income tax.
+There is also a blanket Goods and Services Tax (GST) of 15 percent factored into most things that expats buy in New Zealand.
+Additional taxes are also paid on alcohol, tobacco and petrol.

 Are you an expat living in New Zealand?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to New Zealand.
 Please contact us if you'd like to contribute.

 Expat Health Insurance

 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.
 Cigna is currently offering a 10% discount for seniors (over 60) on their Silver package.